savely-krasovsky/waybar-updates/README.md

 Tiny Waybar module to check Arch Linux updates from official repositories and AUR.

 ## Features
-- Sends notifications about updates.
+- Sends (optional) notifications about updates.
 - Supports GNU gettext localization (contribute new po-files!)
+- Support for [custom formats](#formatting) to show only the numbers you want.
 - Checks updates from AUR using Aurweb RPC, so works independently.
 - Can check for development packages upstream changes (see -d [options](#command-line-options))
 - Shows updates in the tooltip.